cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

 sunodo run
 ```

-Your application is now ready to receive input.
+Your application is now ready to receive inputs.

 ## Sending inputs to the application